Easter eggs + my house =

 Put the medium egg around the small egg and the large egg around the medium egg.

-— This would encourage size and color recognition and also help with child motor skills.
+This would encourage size and color recognition and also help with child motor skills.

-–It was hard for my 4 year old to close the eggs that I bought, but she was able to find the small, medium, and large eggs that were all the same color.
-I had to help close some of the eggs.
+It was hard for my 4 year old to close the eggs that I bought, but she was able to find the small, medium, and large eggs that were all the same color.

 - Plastic egg memory–color recognition and memory

 I had only 8 yellow eggs, so we had 4 matches in total.

 My son is getting too old for the game as he learned he could see the colors of the jellybeans through the little holes in the eggs.

-- Alphabet Recognition — match uppercase and lowercase letters.
+2) Alphabet Recognition — match uppercase and lowercase letters.

-–Put a capital letter on the top of the egg and a lowercase letter on the bottom of the egg.
-Have the children put the eggs together.
+Place a capital letter on the top of the egg and a lowercase letter on the bottom of the egg.

-–If you want to be really tricky, then use colors that don’t match.
+If you want to be really tricky, then use colors that don’t match.

-- Counting Money
+3) Counting Money

-–I put $1 bill in one egg, 4 quarters in another egg, 10 dimes in another egg, 20 nickels in another egg, and 100 pennies in another egg.
+I put $1 bill in one egg, 4 quarters in another egg, 10 dimes in another egg, 20 nickels in another egg, and 100 pennies in another egg.

-–You can count all the different dollars by 25’s, 10’s, 5’s, and 1’s.
+You can count all the different dollars by 25’s, 10’s, 5’s, and 1’s.

-–They can see how many quarters, dimes, nickels, and pennies are in an dollar.
+They can see how many quarters, dimes, nickels, and pennies are in an dollar.

-- Teach that 2 one halves equal one whole.
+4) Teach that 2 one halves equal one whole.

-–Plastic Easter eggs are perfect to demonstrate how two halves equal one whole.
+Plastic Easter eggs are perfect to demonstrate how two halves equal one whole.